 Rice tastes like rice.
 This tastes like seasoned cauliflower.

-BUT if you’re eating grain-free and would like something to put a meat dish or a saucy sort of thing OVER, then it’s fun to have the option for cauli-rice.
+BUT if you’re eating keto or Paleo or Whole30 (anything grain-free) and would like something to put a meat dish or a saucy sort of thing OVER, then it’s fun to have the option for cauli-rice.
 It fills a gap where a bread-based side dish would often be.
 And it’s pretty!

 It also might be a way to get kids to eat cauliflower if they’re a bit cauli-averse when presented with a big chunk on a plate.
-(Although roasted cauliflower or cauli mac and cheese actually has a better flavor for kids in my opinion).
-I roasted cauliflower using these spices (less garlic for the kids) and it was really, really yummy.
-(Our sponsor Plan to Eat keeps me organized when it comes to meal planning – like remembering to buy enough cauliflower when we’re eating grain-free!!)
+(Although roasted cauliflower or cauli mac and cheese, also a keto recipe actually has a better flavor for kids in my opinion).

 Now the world has a proper recipe for cauli-rice in an Instant Pot.